What is DRaaS?

 You have now configure a VPG and you virtual machines are automatically being replicated to the secondary site.
 In the VPG list you can see that status of the replication and the current RTO.

-After setting up a protection group and having the VPG continuously synchronising your virtual machine(s) you can perform a test failover.
-Make sure the button is set "TEST" and click the "Failover" button on the bottom right to start the test.
+After setting up a protection group and having the VPG continuously synchronizing your virtual machine(s), you can perform a test failover.
+Make sure the button is set Test and click Failover on the bottom-right to start the test.

 Select which VPG you want to test.

 Select which virtual machine(s) you want to fail over in the test.

 Click on Start failover test to fail over the selected virtual machines to the second site.
 A task is started.
 You can keep track of the status by clicking on the VPG to view the VPG overview page.

 Log into the the vCenter of the second site.
 You should see the selected virtual machine(s) running.
 The virtual machine names will have the suffix "testing recovery".
 You can verify if everything is working as expected.